 “Dear Olivier, I hear you have the gentlest touch a girl could ever know, but you should know that there’s a baby growing inside Adelaide with your name on it and you should man up and come to Florida and take care of it.”

-Dad told me all those years he’s slaved away at the firm are for nothing because Adelaide threw her life away.
-Then he grasped me by the shoulders and stared too deeply into my eyes.
+One night Dad grasped me by the shoulders and stared too deeply into my eyes.

 “Lily, you’d never let us down, would you?”

 My dad didn’t know that I never read one bit of Summer Of My German Soldier because I could look at Isaac Broner’s test.
 He didn’t know that I spent lunch periods lying in the crawlspace under the Art house, just biding my time until the bell rang.
 It only took five minutes to eat my peanut butter and jelly and then the rest of the time was all mine to think about Melanie Harper’s bottom lip, and the way she sucked on it when she didn’t know the right answers.